FrankieFongHK/currency-list/README.md

 - **utils**: Provides common utility methods

 #### Functions in this application
-1. Load currency list from local database
+- Load currency list from local database
-2. Sort the currency list by currency's name
+- Sort the currency list by currency's name in ascending

 ## Issue
 #### Handle multi threading operation